-This chapter presents extracts from the Canon of medicine on the anatomy and function of the vertebra and the vertebral column (spine).
+This chapter presents extracts from the Canon of Medicine (Bakhtiar, 1999) on the anatomy and function of the vertebra and the vertebral column (Spine).
+The chapter headline and page numbers from which the extracts were taken are indicated.

-Chapter: The Function of the Spinal Column (pg 63 - 64)
+Chapter: The Function of the Spinal Column (Pg 63-64):

 The vertebral column has four functions.
 It affords passage to the spinal cord which is essential to the life of animals.
 The purpose of the spinal cord will be described in detail under the heading spinal cord.
-Here it may briefly be mentioned that: (a) if the brain supplied all the nerves, it would be too big a burden for it. (b) If all the nerves have arisen from the brain, the nerves for the hands and feet would have to travel quite a long distance and thus be exposed to greater risks of injury and damage.
+Here it may briefly be mentioned that: if the brain supplied all the nerves, it would be too big a burden for it.
+If all the nerves have arisen from the brain, the nerves for the hands and feet would have to travel quite a long distance and thus be exposed to greater risks of injury and damage.
 The nerves would also be too weak to contract and expand the heavy muscles (of the leg and the thigh).
-Almighty God has therefore, granted this further benefit by providing a spinal cord from the lower part of the brain. (c) The spinal cord arises from the brain like a canal from a spring so the nerves may reach both sides of the body and also go right up to the ends. (d) The source of the nerves has in this way been brought closer to the recipient organs.
+Almighty God has therefore, granted this further benefit by providing a spinal cord from the lower part of the brain.
+The spinal cord arises from the brain like a canal from a spring so the nerves may reach both sides of the body and also go right up to the ends.
+The source of the nerves has in this way been brought closer to the recipient organs.

 The spinal cord has been protected by lodgement in a canal formed of hard bone.
 The vertebral column also gives protection to the important organs lying in the front.
 That is why is has been provided with hard prominences and spines.
 Like the central beam of a boat, the vertebral column provides a sort of foundation for the framework of other bones.
 This is the reason why it has been made particularly hard.
-In the human being, the vertebral column has been made into a strong and stable pillar so that on flexion, side to side movements, and on standing it should maintain its proper position.
+In the human being, the vertebral column has been made into a strong and stable pillar so that on flexion, side to side movements and on standing it should maintain its proper position.
 The vertebral column has been built of several irregularly shapes bones which are not as big as to make movement difficult.
 The intervertebral joints are also neither hard as to interfere with movement nor so loose as to make it sluggish.

-Chapter: The Vertebrae (pg 64 - 65)

-The vertebra is an irregular piece of bone with a central foramen for the spinal cord.
+Chapter: the vertebrae (Pg 64-65): The vertebra is an irregular piece of bone with a central foramen for the spinal cord.
 On both sides it has four processes.
 The two processes on each side are placed one above the other.
 Sometimes a vertebra may have 6 processes with four on one side and two on the other.
 At times there may be even eight.
 These processes provide firm articulations with the processes of one vertebra entering into the corresponding depressions of the other.
 The processes also protect the vertebrae entering into the corresponding depressions of the other.
 The processes also protect the vertebrae against shocks and injuries.